aispl/ais-commons-query/README.md

 ### Reading all courses into list

-Having for ex. _JPAQuery_ you may create new _Results_ instance with _forQuery_ method, and request query results transforming into number of records, single result, _List_, or _SearchResults_ using one of the [Transformers](src/main/java/pl/ais/commons/query/dsl/transformer/Transformers.java).
+Having _JPAQuery_ you may create new _Results_ instance with _forQuery_ method, and request query results transforming into number of records, single result, _List_, or _SearchResults_ using one of the [Transformers](src/main/java/pl/ais/commons/query/dsl/transformer/Transformers.java).
 ```java
 import static pl.ais.commons.query.dsl.transformer.Transformers.asList;